neelsoumya/neelsoumya/README.md

 - 🔭 I am currently working on analyzing complex problems and implementing new statistical and machine learning techniques for deriving insights from large amounts of data

-- 🌱 I’m currently working on data science, computational biology and machine learning
+- 🌱 I’m currently working on data science, computational biology, bioinformatics and machine learning

 - 📫 How to reach me: ...